chronotext is a growing collection of software experiments exploring the relation between text, space and time

 the war of the words | 2008

-a slashrun that will turn you into a general, in charge of an army of words...
+a slashrun that will turn you into a general, commanding an army of words

 2007

-In parallel, a growing interest for augmented reality, folksonomy and live data sources in general is probably going to spice up the menu...
+Alongside them, a growing interest in augmented reality, folksonomy, and live data sources in general will spice up the menu…

 mapping, augmented | 2007

-on the art of mixing virtual content with actual photographic material...
+the art of mixing virtual content with actual photographic material

 2006